Noxto88/DBMS-Mini-Project-Store-Management/DBMS/readme.txt

 This is a basic Store Management DBMS, you can make changes and more features.

-The video that i referred to while making this project - https://www.youtube.com/watch?v=smvCvhOs0lc
+The video that i referred while making this project - https://www.youtube.com/watch?v=smvCvhOs0lc

 Optional: I used Bootstrap Studio to create the UI.